Babuka6/cse15l-lab-reports/lab2.md

  1. handleRequest's argument since url changes
  2. parameters[1] changes because url adress changes.
  3. The rest of arguments and fields stay the same.
- 4. current is updated accordingly.
+ 4. current is updated to include the previous value of current (